d-mon-/typeOf/README.md

 #### It supports:
 - Regex
 - Multi choices
-- both: new String('test') and 'test' return the same type (String)
+- both: new String('test') and 'test' return the same type
+- same thing with numbers and booleans
-- it handles NaN, Undefined, Null types
+- NaN, Undefined, Null values have their own types
 - use instanceof when necessary: typeOf(instance).in(constructor)
 - and more!